thelondonsmiths/Solex_ser_recon_EN/README.md

 The number corresponds to the width of a window in hundreds of pixels for creation of a "flat".
 The default setting of 3 seems to work well for most spectral lines.
 Very wide defects may be improved by using a higher value.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
-Enter 1 if no correction desired.
+Enter 1 if no correction is desired.

 Tilt angle: enter a specific tilt angle in degrees.
 Leave blank for auto-correction.
-Enter 0 if no tilt correction desired.
+Enter 0 if no tilt correction is desired.

 Pixel offset: offset in pixels from the minimum of the line to reconstruct the image on another wavelength (displaced from the central minimum).
 - For no shift, leave the "Pixel offset" box at the default of '0'
-- Specify the output of a particular shift by entering a single number or particular values with commas: 'a,b,c,d,e'
+- Specify the output of a particular shift by entering a single number or particular values with commas: 'a,b,c,d,e' etc
 - For a range x to y with an interval of w, use colons: 'x:y:w'
 - If 'w' not specified, the default is 1 so  'x:y' will produce the range x, x+1, x+2, ... y-2, y-1, y
 - x, y, a, b, c can be positive or negative integers; the number w can only be a positive integer